atlassian/github-for-jira/docs/ip-allowlist.md

 ## IP address range

-The servers of the GitHub for Jira app operate from IP addresses in:
+The servers of the GitHub for Jira app operate following Atlassian defined IP addresses.
+Please refer to the support documentation on the specific ranges: https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/

-- CIDR range `104.192.142.240/28` (i.e. from the IP addresses starting with `104.192.142.240` and ending with `104.192.142.255`).

-A machine-readable version of the IP addresses that stays up-to-date is available at [https://ip-ranges.atlassian.com/](https://ip-ranges.atlassian.com/).

 ## Automatically load IP addresses from the GitHub for Jira app